Lesson Ideas and Activities

 Children may not fully understand density and volume, but seeing a visual demonstration can move them towards better comprehension.
 It also helps children to make graphic comparisons between materials.

-Water play is an integral part of a STEAM playground.
+Water play is an important part of child development and a STEAM playground.
 Not only is playing with Water Play Equipment thought-provoking and entrancing, it helps children to further their understanding of the world through play.
-It also delivers opportunities for children to investigate how things work and where they came from.
+This is the importance of water play and how it benefits every young child.

 If you would like to find out how we can help you to improve your school or nursery playground to support STEAM learning, please do not hesitate to Contact Us and arrange a free consultation with one of our experts.